oroinc/documentation/user_guide/workflow_management.rst

 .. image:: ./img/workflows/wf_example.png

+The **workflow steps** are "Start" and squares (In progress, Under review, Finished) and correspond to the state of the document.
+Start step is needed only to specify the first condition (basically it is fake, and no workflow is ever in the Start step at any time but while the first transaction is performed)

-The workflow transitions are the arrows, that show what action can be applied to the document at a certain step.
+The **workflow transitions** are the arrows, that show what action can be applied to the document at a certain step.

-The workflow steps are in squares (In progress, Under review, Finished) and correspond to the state of the document.
+Attributes
+^^^^^^^^^^

-Attributes (also referred as "fields") are characteristics of the record.
+**Attributes** (also referred as "fields") are characteristics of the record.
 For example, zip-code and street name are attributes of an address.

 In the course of each transition you can change some attributes of the record processed.
 For example, document attributes